-The Fund, during the period under review made significant improvement in the payment of compensation benefits were a total of TZS 9.09 billion (2019:4.69 billion) was paid to various beneficiaries.
+The Fund, during the period under review made significant improvement in the payment of compensation benefits were a total of TZS 13.19 billion (2020: TZS 9.09 billion) was paid to various beneficiaries.
 This is a tremendous step in reducing poverty to employees who suffered occupational injuries and lose the ability to earn income.

-1.21.2 Enhance Service Delivery
+1.21.2 Enhancement of Service Delivery

-During the period under review, the Fund have made significant improvement in its service delivery systems through the usage of technology, opening of regional offices, expanding the network of medical aid outlets by contract health service providers and health care providers and train medical practitioners on diagnosis of occupational diseases and conducting assessment services.
+During the period under review, the Fund have made significant improvement in its service delivery systems through the usage of technology, opening of regional offices, expanding the network of medical aid outlets by contract health service providers and health care providers and train medical practitioners on diagnosis of occupational diseases and impairment assessment.

-1.21.3 Promote Occupational Safety and Health in workplaces

-The Fund, during the period under review, continued to promote occupational safety and health on workplace.
-In order to reduce the number of occupational accidents, the Fund is working with OSHA and the Traffic Department of the Police Force.
+1.21.3 Promotion of Occupational Safety and Health in workplaces the Fund is working with OSHA and the Traffic Department of the Police Force.
 Further, the Fund continued to raise awareness to employers on occupational safety and health.
-All these initiatives have increased the level of compliance of employers with respect to prevention of occupational accidents.
+All these initiatives have increased the level of compliance of employers with respect to prevention of occupational accidents and diseases.